triton-inference-server/server/docs/backend.rst

 The same model object is shared across all instances of that model.
-The associated API, like TRITONBACKEND\_ModelName, is used to get information about the model and to associate user-defined state with the model.
+The associated API, like TRITONBACKEND\_ModelName, is used to get information about the model and to associate a user-defined state with the model.

 The only function that the backend must implement is